Search and Filter Logs

 Filtering after aggregation

-WHERE can appear anywhere in the pipeline, including after STATS:
+where can appear anywhere in the pipeline, including after stats:

-lynxdb query 'source=nginx | stats count by uri | where count > 100'
+lynxdb query 'from main _source=nginx | stats count() as count by uri | where count > 100'

-The FROM command
+The FROM stage

-Use FROM to query a specific index:
+Use from to query a specific index:

-lynxdb query 'FROM production | where level="error" | stats count by service'
+lynxdb query 'from production | where level == "error" | stats count() by service'

 Time range filters